Insights

 Ways to incorporate MMC effectively in a building's structure as well as MEP

 Doing this successfully involves developing a full understanding of the project and constraints.
-Individual project characteristics vary significantly – from topography to location and from refurbishment to new build schemes – so a thorough understanding will inform how and where MMC can be incorporated effectively.
+Individual project characteristics vary significantly — from topography to location and from refurbishment to new build schemes — so a thorough understanding will inform how and where Hospital 2.0 can be incorporated effectively.

-Furthermore, optimising the design for MMC should be done without stifling creativity or compromising functionality.
+Furthermore, optimising the design for Hospital 2.0 must be achieved without compromising clinical functionality or operational efficiency.
 Working with the NHP advisors and committing to collaboration across all NHP schemes through sharing expertise and combining knowledge is critical.

 3/Engaging with the supply chain